 Physical properties and physical reactions are also learned by manipulating sensory mediums

 3. Mathematical reasoning.

 If I take 250ml of water and pour it into a 500ml bottle at first, I will think the quantity has changed based on the size of the container.
 But with enough experience, I will slowly learn that the quantity remains the same.

 If the cup I’m filling with cloud dough is overflowing, maybe I should try split up the contents between two containers or use a large container to fill.

 Sensory mediums can act as a canvas for a child’s imagination.
 Play dough can become a flower, a ball, a person, a scene… A water table can be a swimming pool, a science lab, a pond, ocean, or adventure scene.

-Furthermore, there is a tremendous To read many more of the fascinating benefits of sensory play, including how they promote language and social and emotional development, click here.
+To read many more of the fascinating benefits of sensory play, including how they promote language and social and emotional development, click here.

-7 Simple Sensory Play Ideas
+How to Bring More Sensory Play into Your Home – 7 Simple Sensory Play Ideas

 - Empty out the old stale cereal from your pantry by putting them in a bin.
 Run over them with toy trucks or smash them using toy tools.